 After indulging in all the delicious specialties Mie has to offer, hop on one of the CAN busses and continue the journey to Meoto-Iwa, which literally means “the married couple rocks.”
 These two stones are joined by an impressive Shinto shimenawa, a rope made of rice straw, and represent the union in marriage of man and woman.

 After this visit, continue the journey to the accommodation in Toba, either by CAN Bus or by train.

 Note: 1-/2-Day Michikusa Bus passes are available for unlimited transport with CAN busses within the Ise area (pay on spot).
 If travelling with large luggage, it’s advised to send it ahead to accommodation.

 Tonight’s stay will be in a traditional Japanese ryokan.
-For dinner, enjoy a traditional Japanese kaiseki (multi-course) meal prepared with fresh, seasonal ingredients.
+For dinner, experience a traditional Japanese kaiseki (multi-course) meal prepared with fresh, seasonal ingredients.
 After indulging in these culinary pleasures, it is time for a bath in the hotel’s own onsen bath, before turning in for the night.